Range in California: Light Blue

 A member of family Plethodontidae, the Plethodontid or Lungless Salamanders.

-Lungless Salamanders breathe through their skin which requires them to live in damp environments on land and to move about on the ground only during times of high humidity.
-(In California, they do not inhabit streams or bodies of water, but they are capable of surviving for some time if they fall into water.)
+Plethodontid salamanders do not breathe through lungs.
+They conduct respiration through their skin and the tissues lining their mouth.
+This requires them to live in damp environments on land and to move about on the ground only during times of high humidity.
+(Plethodontid salamanders native to California do not inhabit streams or bodies of water but they are capable of surviving for a short time if they fall into water.)

 Ensatina live in relatively cool moist places on land becoming most active on rainy or wet nights when temperatures are moderate.
 They stay underground during hot and dry periods where they are able to tolerate considerable dehydration.
 They may also continue to feed underground during the summer months.
 High-altitude populations are also inactive during severe winter cold.
-Longevity has been estimated at up to 15 years.

 Adults have been observed marking and defending territories outside of the breeding season.